MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 ---

 ## Let's start with the prerequisites
-Before we dive in, make sure you have:
+Before we dive in, make sure you have the following if you don't already:

 1. A GitHub account: Sign up at [GitHub.](https://github.com/)
 1. Git installed: [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).